-The Jefferson Scholars Program is a new, interdisciplinary program in the great books for highly motivated freshmen and sophomores in every college and major of the University.
-Taught by stellar faculty, often in small classes, and including extensive opportunities for discussion and practice in writing, it offers a way to meet UT core requirements while engaging in a sustained inquiry into fundamental questions and debates that have driven human history.
-On completing the program, students will earn the Certificate in Core Texts and Ideas, which will be recognized on their transcript at graduation.
+The Jefferson Scholars Program is a challenging program in the great books for highly motivated freshmen and sophomores in every college and major of the University.
+Taught by stellar faculty, often in small classes, and including extensive opportunities for discussion and practice in writing, it allows students to earn the Certificate in Core Texts and Ideas in their first three semesters.

 First semester: Justice, Human and Divine

-CTI 304 The Bible and Its Interpreters (David Newheiser) carries UT Writing Flag
+CTI 304 The Bible and Its Interpreters (carries UT Writing Flag)

-CTI 303 Classics of Political and Social Thought (Erik Dempsey) satisfies UT Social Science requirement
+CTI 302 Classics of Political and Social Thought (satisfies UT Social Science requirement)

 Together these two courses will examine some of history’s most profound reflections on good and evil, on human nature and the character of human excellence, on whether there is a God and what can be known about him, and on the principles that should guide our collective lives as political communities.

-In CTI 303, you’ll read excerpts from Aristotle’s Politics, Aquinas’ Summa Theologiae, Locke’s Second Treatise of Government, and Smith’s Wealth of Nations, as well as selections from Marx, Keynes, Hayek, and Schumpeter.
-In CTI 304, you’ll read the Bible (of course), together with some of the great commentaries on it, by authors like Spinoza, Karl Barth, Martin Luther, Origen, and many others.
+In CTI 302, you’ll read excerpts from Aristotle’s Politics, Aquinas’ Summa Theologiae, Locke’s Second Treatise of Government, Rousseau's Discourse on the Origins of Inequality, and Smith’s Wealth of Nations, as well as selections from Marx, Keynes, Hayek, and Schumpeter.
+In CTI 304, you’ll read the Bible, together with some of the great commentaries on it, by authors like Spinoza, Karl Barth, Martin Luther, Origen, and many others.

 Second semester: Freedom, Ancient and Modern

-HIS 317L Era of the American Revolution (Robert Olwell) partially satisfies UT American History requirement
+HIS 317L Era of the American Revolution (partially satisfies UT American History requirement)

 These two courses will explore the meaning of freedom and the promises and challenges of self-government as they were first explored in the free city-states and the philosophical debates of ancient Greece, and as they were taken up in a new spirit by the people who made the American Revolution.